sick-appspace-samples/Elements/readme.md

 * Two StackedView layout elements - including 3 options each.
 One using local bindings and the second StackedView using function and event bindings to get their states.

 ### How to Run

 This sample can be run on the Emulator or on a device.
 After starting, the user interface can be displayed in the DevicePage tab in SICK AppStudio or by using a web browser.
 The language can then be changed in the settings page of the UI.
 To display all UI elements correctly, SICK AppStudio version >= 3.3.0 is recommended.

-### More Information:
+### More Information

 See UI-Builder tutorial for more information.

 ### Topics

-System, User-Interface, Sample, SICK-AppSpace
+system, user-interface, sample, sick-appspace